10 Ways to Get Kids to Eat More Vegetables

 Keep trying: If your child has not developed a taste for eating vegetables, don’t get discouraged.
 It can take up to 15 times before your little one might accept eating something new.
 So be patient!

 Want to make eating healthy vegetables a little more enticing?
-Trying cutting them up in exciting shapes and making funny faces out of broccoli, or making smiley carrot sticks can get your kids eating healthy without even knowing it!
+Cutting them up in exciting shapes and making funny faces out of broccoli, or making smiley carrot sticks can get your kids eating healthy without even knowing it!

 Children love contributing to household chores.
-If your child helps you prepare the vegetables, they will be eating up more of them!
+If your child helps you prepare the vegetables, they will eat more of them!
 They will feel more involved in the process and have a sense of accomplishment, making them eat more of it!

 Dips like hummus or guacamole can get your kids eating broccoli and carrot sticks more quickly.
 Try making natural sweet dips by mixing fruit purée with yoghurt for your kids!